mifi/lossless-cut/README.md

 They have exactly the same in-app features, except for a few platform limitations.
 Apple doesn't allow opening VOB files with App Store apps.
 Apple App Store apps need to prompt for output directory.
 LosslessCut version in the App Stores is a few versions behind the GitHub version, because I want to be sure that the new versions work perfectly before releasing in the App Stores.
 GitHub version can contain new, untested features and may contain some bugs.
 I consider the newest GitHub versions to be a public "beta" test.

+### Nightly builds 🧪

+If you want to test the very latest and greatest bleeding-edge version.
+1. Go to [Actions](https://github.com/mifi/lossless-cut/actions/workflows/build.yml), 2. click on the latest *Build/release*, 3. scroll all the way down to *Artifacts*. **Note:** these builds may be totally broken!

 ## Supported formats

 Since LosslessCut is based on Chromium and uses the HTML5 video player, not all FFmpeg supported formats will be supported smoothly.